srcclr/vscode-srcclr/README.md

 ## Extension Settings

-Override the following configuration property either in your User or Workspace settings.
+Override the following configuration property either in your User or Workspace settings (Press cmd+p and enter `> settings.json`).

 * `srcclr.profile`: profile to use when scanning.
 View ~/.srcclr.yml for the list of profiles available